alldaygzchen/react/readme.md

   - good css (make good use of grid and flex)
 - slider
   - slider vs tabs (filter first)
+- color generator
+  - onclick can use async function

 # Additional React